- Voiced by: Bret Iwan

 - Small Name, Big Ego: Ohhhhhhhhhhh yes.
 Just take a look at all of the monuments in Wasteland with Oswald's likeness.
 A particularly amusing example is the "OsTown" sign... it's just the word "Toontown" with the first two letters smashed and the 'N' turned on its side.

-- Tsundere: To Mickey.
+- Tsundere: Type A to Mickey.

 - Voiced by: Bob Joles (First Game Only); Cary Elwes